-Unique in its design and powerful in its impact, Every Fifteen Minutes is an educational experience that reminds us all of the dangers associated with driving while intoxicated and texting.
+Unique in its design and powerful in its impact, Every Fifteen Minutes is an educational experience funded by an auto accident attorney group that reminds us all of the dangers associated with driving while intoxicated and texting.
 About 25 students were nominated to participate.
 Then five or six students were chosen to be a part of the crash scene and in the film.
 Students are filmed based on a script in jail, court, hospitals, school, and morgues.
 Though everything is predetermined, the emotions and feelings are all real.

 The day of the crash scene, I have never felt so nervous in my life.
 Even with my various experiences performing on stage, these five minutes of waiting seemed like five days.
 The illuminated orange world quickly disappeared as the living dead pulled off the tarp.
 My heart exploded in my chest; I could feel it beating, coursing blood through every inch of my body.
 Showtime.
 From there, everything got real and hectic.